telstra/MessagingAPI-SDK-python/README.md

 here:
 <https://dev.telstra.com/content/messaging-api#operation/freeTrialBnumList>.

-The function `tls.messaging.bnum.get` can be used to register destinations.
+The function `tls.messaging.bnum.get` can be used to retrieve registered destinations.
 It takes no arguments.
 It returns the list of phone numbers that have been registered.